first domestic cat

 The reason why humans and their pets might never have existed

 There is an interesting article in The Times today, Friday, September 1, 2023 which I would like to discuss briefly.
 The title is “Early humans were on brink of extinction”.
-Remarkably the research that Kaya Burgess reports on found that the population of Homo sapiens’ ancestors dwindled to less than 1300 adults about 900,000 years …
+Remarkably the research that Kaya Burgess reports on found that the population of Homo sapiens’ ancestors dwindled to less than 1300 adults about 900,000 …

 4 Australian cat owner attitudes to domestic cat containment or freedom to roam

 My understanding of this study (see base of page) is that there are four reasons why Australian cat owners keep their cats inside their home.
 And there are five different ways of owning a cat in terms of containing them inside the home or allowing them outside.
-Australians have the highest domestic cat containment rates …
+Australians have the highest domestic cat containment …

 Did the Vikings bring the first domestic cats to North America?

 There’s been quite a lot of discussion about the first domestic cats in America.
 We are sure that early Americans, around 10,000 years ago, did not domesticate a wild cat species and thereby create the first domestic cat.
 That happened in and around what is now Syria with the North African wildcat.
-So, the only …
+So, the …

 All of today’s 600m domestic cats descend from 5 female matriarchal wildcats

 In the image below I have tried to present a feel for what the Fertile Crescent was like around 10,000 years ago when ‘at least five different females from the wildcat population’ befriended farmers and founded one of the greatest populations of domestic animal companions the world has seen: the domestic cat.
-Of course, around …
+Of course, …